DEMENT-Model/DEMENTpy/README.md

 The space for contribution is HUGE and OPEN!
 For instance:

 - New processes/algorithms are more than welcome.
-- Programming improvment is absolutely needed.
+- Programming improvement is absolutely needed.
 - Any bugs are possible.
 - ...